AphelionWasTaken/PySN/README.md

 # PySN
-Fetches title updates for PlayStation Vita games.
+Fetches title updates for PlayStation Vita and PlayStation 3 games.
 Support for more consoles is planned.
 Maybe even a GUI.
 Who knows.

 Installation
 ============